 Marie is a retired director of an early childhood program, and has directed education and community development programs.
 She is the most recent Past-President of Gregory Ridge Neighborhood Association.

 Lea Christopher, MBA

-.
+A multidisciplinary nonprofit organization with a mission to transcend everyday challenges by using the Arts to nurture creative & undeveloped ideas that shape society.
 MRW! and Clement Waters work hand in hand to realize better lives through outdoor beauty.

 Heartland Conservation Alliance

 Staff and workgroup members of HCA have proven themselves precious beyond measure to our motion forward.
 Working with like minds gives us the confidence that what we do matters.

 The instructors and mentors at Block Knowledge have played a key part in guiding Clement Waters' business planning with endless patience.
 Our founders are eternally grateful for every new chance to understand varying perspectives, which PUK presents whenever needed.

 OPPORTUNITY IN ADVERSITY